yochananscharf/carnd/vehicle_detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
 After trying on the SVM for 9.29 Seconds with a test accuracy of 0.986 I tried the ANN approach.
-This got me an accuracy of 0.998 a full 1% improvement
+This got me an accuracy of 0.998 a full 1% improvement.
+The model and weights can be found in the repository.
 I implemented an object oriented `VehicleTracker()` class for combining heatmaps over several frames.
 If I'd had time I'd probably try different parameters for the HOG feature extraction and try it on the different color channels instead of just grayscale.
 Try some more ways to supress false positives, I was thinking that blurring the images might help.